Best Oregon Photography Locations

 Latourell Falls is a wondrous waterfall to photograph, but it’s usually shadowed in grandeur by the famous Multnumah Falls.
 You can feel the mist of the falling water as you walk to the edge of the trail.

-Ghe Buhay Photographer Tip: carry a microfiber cloth to wipe the mist that accumulates as you take photos.
+Ghe Buhay Photographer Tip: carry a microfiber cleaning cloth for camera lenses to wipe the mist that accumulates on the lens as you take photos.

 Woodburn Tulip Farm